A1-C The Project

-Little I knew about aeronautical structure design, or even just model design, so the first prototype was put together taking free inspiration from the early 3D Fun Flyers, which started to appear on the market in the late nineties.
+The A1-C project was started in the last century.
+In the beginning I designed the airframe with my father for a small class .25 glow engine.
+Little we knew about aeronautical structure design, or even just model design.
+That’s why for the first prototype we took inspiration from the early 3D Fun Flyers, which started to appear on the market in the late nineties.

 While not so bad in the general design, it was way too heavy with its all plywood front side and hard wood fuselage spars.
-Still at the end the construction was paused and eventually abandoned due to other events.
+At the end anyway the construction was paused, and eventually abandoned, due to other events.
 All the Rc plane stuff was just stored away in my parents house and there was left rotting for years.

-The wing was restored and reinforced for better rigidity, but even with the added bracing it was not completely satisfactory.
-So a new wing was drawn with improved structure.
+I restored and reinforced the wing for better rigidity, but even with the added bracing it was not completely satisfactory.
+So I ended up drawing a new wing with improved structure.

 Unfortunately, after completing the second fuselage and set of wings, I had to move abroad and once again, i had to pack everything for a long, long term storage.

-Fast forward another ten years, back in Italy and in a semi-stable situation at work, it was time again to recover the ancient remains and make a plan.
+Fast forward another ten years, I was back in Italy and in a semi-stable situation at work, it was time again to recover the ancient remains and make a plan.

 The situation was a bit worse than before.
-Broken fuselage, damaged wings, the stabilizers were gone and a lot of other minor issues were found.
+The fuselage was broken, the wings were damaged, the stabilizers were gone and a lot of other minor issues were found.